nus-cs2103-AY2021S2/ip/docs/README.md

 Expected outcome:

-'Here is the additonal info regarding this task! gym clothes`
+`Here is the additonal info regarding this task! gym clothes`